 It’s important at this stage to keep a close eye on it and feed it regularly.
 Morning and evening, or once a day is a good routine.
 If you find mold is still developing, it’s time to say goodbye and start with a fresh one.

 If the mold has gone into the body of the starter, again, it’s best to throw it out and start over.
-If you don’t want to make one from scratch, the best place to purchase an established starter is Etsy (here’s a link to a selection of sourdough starters at Etsy, which are made from a variety of different flours).
+If you don’t want to make one from scratch, the best place to purchase an established starter is from Cultures for Health.
+Here’s a link to a variety of sourdough starters from them that come in a set.
+But you can also purchase them individually if you’re looking for a particular type, which you can choose here.

 My Starter Smells Weird!